ChristianGobin/react-native/README.md

 - React component names must always start with a capital letter.
 - The <code>export default</code> keywords specify the main component in the file.
 - In React, you specify a CSS class with <code>className</code> .
 It works the same way as the HTML class attribute.

+## More Resources and Tools
+- codesandbox.io - lightweight, browser based sandbox for testing code etc.